 About Michael Biel, Sculptor

 I am a primarily self-taught sculptor.
-I have known since an early age that sculpture was something I loved and was excited by.
-As a graduate student in Classical Archaeology, I excavated on ancient sites and dove upon ancient Greek shipwrecks in the Aegean.
-Later, I would dive the Great Barrier Reef.
-Underwater, I have most loved the colors of reef fish, shapes of corals, jellyfish and squid.
-Learning about deep bio-luminescent creatures and jellies still completely captivates me.
-Exploring materials, I experimented working with wood and stone, which yielded no clear direction, but contact with crystals and semi-precious stones led me into a deepening appreciation of naturally occurring translucent colors and energies.
-Upon discovering blown glass over thirty years ago, I saw in it a vibrancy that wanted to be exalted and forms that inspired me to tune into what I could do with that kind of glass.
-Fortunately, I’ve had a deep sense of being guided and my work continues to grow with each completed piece.
+I knew at an early age that sculpting was something I loved and was excited by.
+As a student of Archaeology (B.A.
+Rutgers College, 1976) and Classical Archaeology (completed graduate-level, Masters coursework Univ. of Pennsylvania, 1979), I have excavated on ancient Greek and Roman sites and dove upon ancient Greek shipwrecks and temple ruins in the Aegean.
+Later, I would scuba dive in other oceans, most especially on the Great Barrier Reef in Australia.
+Underwater, I’ve most loved the colors of reef fish and squid, the variety of coral shapes and the forms and movements of jellyfish.
+Learning about bio-luminescent sea creatures and the huge range of jellies has further captivated me.
+Exploring materials, I experimented working with wood and stone, which yielded no clear direction, but contact with crystals and semi-precious stones led me to a deepening appreciation of naturally occurring translucent colors and energies.
+Upon discovering art glass over thirty years ago, I saw in it a vibrancy and potential that wanted to be exalted and shapes that inspired me to tune into what I could do with it.
+Fortunately, over time, as a developing artist, I’ve had a deep sense of being guided and my work continues to grow with each completed piece.

-I work with used, flawed, and often, chipped or broken art glass vessels sourced from all over the world - mainly in the form of unsigned, vintage, abstract glass, lead crystal and blown glass vases and bowl shapes from long-shuttered production houses.
-I re-purpose these and add my own hot-blown elements, carving, cutting, grinding, sandblasting and polishing them (collectively known as cold-working) to fit together.
-This has resulted in my StarSentients® series and have been the result of re-imagining the old glass forms into new, luminous totems holding evolved spiritual energies.
-This has been my passion, as I work to create sculptures designed to embody timelessness and universality, while they also kindle hidden memory.
-I am hopeful that these offer the perceiver fresh, mytho-poetic archetypes to uplift and inspire contemplation, as they arrive shamanically and progressively.
+I work a great deal with used, flawed, chipped or broken, “found” art glass sourced from all over the world - mainly in the form of unsigned, vintage, abstract glass, lead crystal and blown glass vessels from long-shuttered production houses.
+I repurpose these and may add to them my own, hot-blown glass elements. as well as contemporary glass elements.
+By carving, cutting, grinding, sandblasting, drilling and polishing damaged pieces and fitting those together with new ones through the cold-working, and assembly process, I find my way to new, unprecedented compositions.
+My StarSentients® have been the result of this re-imagining the old glass forms blended with the new into luminous totems with carrying spiritual energy.
+It has been a gift to develop and explore this with the unconventional sense of guidance that I have had and to see what is possible.
+This has become my passionate work, to create sculptures designed to embody timelessness and universality, while they also kindle hidden memory.
+I am hopeful that these offer the perceiver fresh, mytho-poetic forms and archetypes that uplift and inspire contemplation, as they arrive shamanically complete from my hands.

-I have worked directly with master glass artist, Jerry Lin-Hsien Kung, at Public Glass San Francisco, and received initial training with Marty Meade, who inspired my earliest love of working with the material.
-I’ve been helped at intervals by LB Glass Studio (maestro Latchezar Boyadjiev) to refine glass elements.
-I’ve shown pieces in a gallery setting with works by Matt Szosz, Nate Watson and David Patchen.
-Although my efforts to be more serious about getting my work out to the larger world has really only just begun in a concerted way.
+I worked directly with hot glass artist, Jerry Lin-Hsien Kung, at Public Glass San Francisco, where I developed my glass-working skills.
+I received very initial training with Marty Meade, who helped inspire my earliest love of working with the material.
+I’ve had assistance at intervals from LB Glass Studio (maestro Latchezar Boyadjiev) to refine glass elements.
+I’ve shown my sculptures in a few small shows with works by Matt Szosz and Nate Watson.
+Only recently has the this labor of love actually become a professional pursuit with a real body of work to share.

 For more about this work, please see my Artist Statement.

-My Mission is to stir a spiritual inquiry into higher consciousness that abides unseen, but alive, in the the great dark of the local universe of earth’s oceans and in the greater omniverse, so that in unveiling more of “her story,” we may discern more of our individual relationship to soul beauty and to symbiosis as we inevitably evolve back to unity consciousness.
+My Mission is to stir a spiritual inquiry into higher consciousness that abides unseen, but alive, in the the great dark of the local universe of earth’s oceans and in the greater omniverse, so that in unveiling more of her story we may discern more of our own relationship to soul beauty and to symbiosis as we inevitably evolve back to unity consciousness.

-So my piece is to serve to catalyze memory, affinity, and greater embodiment of our own unbounded, divine magnificence and hold for this emergence, in solidarity with all spiritual people and creatives who dauntlessly celebrate imagination and the great mystery.
+So my piece is to serve to catalyze memory, affinity, and greater embodiment of our own unbounded, divine magnificence, and to hold for this emergence in solidarity with all spiritual people and creatives who dauntlessly celebrate the imagination and the great mystery of creation.

 — Michael S. Biel